iam-anilsolanki/llm-code-translator/README.md

 - 🌍 **Multilingual Conversion** – Python → C / C++ / Java / JS
 - 🤖 **Choose LLM** – OpenAI GPT-4o-mini or Ollama Llama 3.2
+- ⚡ **Instant Output** – See converted code immediately in the UI
+- 📝 **Code Editing** – Edit your Python code directly in the interface
+- 📊 **Comparison** – Compare the original and converted code side by side

 ---

 ## 🎯 Use Cases

-- 📚 Learn new languages
+- 📚 Learn new programming languages by comparing code
-- 🔄 Migrate Python apps
+- 🔄 Migrate Python applications to other languages
-- ⚡ Rapid prototyping
+- ⚡ Rapid prototyping and testing in multiple languages
+- 🛠️ Debug and understand logic across languages
+- 🎓 Teaching and learning tool for coding classes

 ---